Kent Police fined over abandoned interview tapes

 These included recorded interviews with informants, crime victims and individuals who had subsequently been convicted.

-Some of the documents also related to police staff.'New procedures'
+Some of the documents also related to police staff.

 An inquiry by the ICO found Kent Police had "no guidance or procedures in place to make sure personal information was securely removed from the former premises".